 This computer can’t connect to the remote computer

-First of all, check that the remote computer is accessible over the network and the Remote Desktop port (TCP 3389) is responding.
-You can check port availability using:
+First of all, check that the remote computer is accessible from client computer over the network and the Remote Desktop port (TCP 3389) is responding (not blocked by firewalls).
+You can check the RDP port availability on a remote server from client workstation using:

 telnet rdp_server_name1 3389